vanessacleary/Ms2-blockchain-Quiz/README.md

 ## Known Issues and Bugs
-* The highscores page only loads the scores of user, users cannot see other players highscores.
+* The highscores page only loads the scores of player from local storage, users cannot see other players highscores.
 This was discovered during the testing stage that I carried out with friends.
 * There is an issue with the spinning loader being displayed when the game is loading and when there is a delay between moving to the next question.
-* For some questions on dekstop the prgress bar shows a little gap that shows the background color under the top margin, this is something minor that I would like to solve.

 ## Deployment